icbi-lab/immune_deconvolution_benchmark/README.md

 By default, the pipline uses up to 8 cores and requires up to 12GB of memory per core.
 You can adjust the number of cores in `notebooks/config.R`.

+The runtime of the pipeline can be multiple hours, depending on the number of cores and if you use the precomputed data or not.

 ### Run the pipeline